editor-rs/vscode-rust/doc/legacy_mode/main.md

 * [Rustfmt Configuration](rustfmt_configuration.md)
 * [Rustsym Configuration](rustsym_configuration.md)

-This mode supports configuration via the configuration parameters.
+You may also configure Legacy Mode via configuration parameters.

 ## Configuration Parameters

 ### Show Output

-The `"rust.showOutput"` configuration parameter controls whether the output channel should be shown when [a cargo command is started executing](../cargo_command_execution.md).
+The `"rust.showOutput"` configuration parameter controls whether the output channel should be shown when [a Cargo command starts executing](../cargo_command_execution.md).

 The possible values:

 * `true` - the output channel should be shown
 * `false` - the output channel shouldn't be shown

+The output channel will not be shown under any of the following conditions:

+- `"rust.executeCargoCommandInTerminal"` is set to `true`
+- `"rust.actionOnSave"` is set to `"check"`

-### Execute Cargo command in a terminal
+### Executing Cargo commands in an integrated terminal

-The `"rust.executeCargoCommandInTerminal"` configuration parameter controls whether [a cargo command should be executed](../cargo_command_execution.md) in an integrated terminal.
+The `"rust.executeCargoCommandInTerminal"` configuration parameter controls whether [a Cargo command should be executed](../cargo_command_execution.md) in an integrated terminal.

-By default, the extension executes a cargo command as a child process.

-Then it parses the output of the cargo command and publishes diagnostics.

-However, it may be changed.

-It is useful if you need to run a binary and enter some text.
+By default, the extension executes Cargo commands as child processes.
+It then parses the output of the command and publishes diagnostics.
+Executing Cargo commands in an integrated terminal is useful if you need to run a binary and enter some text.

-Unfortunately, there is no way to parse output of an integrated terminal.
+Unfortunately, there is currently no way to parse output of an integrated terminal.
+This means diagnostics cannot be shown in the editor.

-It means no diagnostics.

 The configuration parameter supports the following values:

-* `true` - A cargo command should be executed in an integrated terminal.
+* `true` - A Cargo command should be executed in an integrated terminal.
-* `false` - A cargo command should be executed as a child process.
+* `false` - A Cargo command should be executed as a child process.